So you want to move to Belize… and you’d like to buy some land.

 Acreage Or Just A Back Yard?

-More and more people moving to Belize want an element of self-sufficiency in their new life.
+More and more people moving to Belize seek an element of self-sufficiency.
 Buyers are looking for enough land to grow their own food or raise livestock.
-This is a very viable option in Belize.
+This is a viable option here.

 Personally, I like the ease and eventual abundance of planting fruit and nut trees, which take little maintenance but produce an embarrassment of riches when they begin to mature.